 Alison Nagel West, M.A., is the new Vice President of Partnerships for Strategic Impact™.
 She completed her B.A. at the University of Virginia in 2010, and is currently finishing her Ph.D. and licensure in clinical psychology with an emphasis in community psychology.

 Alison has eight years of advanced training and experience in data collection and statistical analysis, survey design and administration, large-scale project management, and synthesizing results into interpretable reports for diverse audiences.
 She has expertise in integrating survey and public health data with information from interviews and focus groups to draw deeper conclusions and identify ways forward.
 Alison will complete her Ph.D. in May of 2019, and join Partnerships for Strategic Impact™ full-time.

 As a life-long resident of Central Virginia, Alison also brings a personal commitment to her role in enhancing the impact of agencies working to promote their community members’ health and welfare.

-Dr. Porter has strong relationships with professional subcontractors expert in data collection, data analysis and specialized software, as well as in a broad variety of content areas.
-She has collaborative relationships across many academic disciplines and public service sectors (including social services, public schools, public mental health, court services unit, juvenile courts, and non-profits).
-She regularly calls on her colleagues to provide support ranging from one-time consultation to staff roles on projects.
+We have strong relationships with professional subcontractors expert in data collection, data analysis and specialized software, as well as in a broad variety of content areas.
+We have collaborative relationships across many academic disciplines and public service sectors (including social services, public schools, public mental health, court services unit, juvenile courts, and non-profits).
+We regularly call on colleagues to provide support ranging from one-time consultation to staff roles on projects.

-Dr. Porter has worked with research assistants at the University of Virginia since 1998.
-She has a strong, consistent track record of attracting a culturally diverse group of the most competent and experienced undergraduate and graduate students, as well as in providing support, training, and mentorship to students working under her supervision.
+We have worked with research assistants at the University of Virginia since 1998.
+We have a strong, consistent track record of attracting a culturally diverse group of the most competent and experienced undergraduate and graduate students, as well as in providing support, training, and mentorship to students working under our supervision.